Public Land Reuse

 Webinar: "Leveraging Your Land – Best Practices for Reusing Public Land for Housing"

-Join MTC/ABAG on Wednesday, August 10, 2022 at 11 a.m. for a one-hour webinar to learn about best practices for leveraging public land to deliver housing and services.
+Watch the recording of the MTC/ABAG webinar, "Leveraging Your Land," to learn about best practices for leveraging public land to deliver housing and services.
 Staff will introduce the Public Lands Playbook and provide guidance on topics ranging from creating a public land framework to complying with the Surplus Land Act.

 Public Lands Affordable Housing Study & Action Plan